 In fact, all Forex money management is a set of dozens of simple rules that everyone who strives to build up their capital must follow.
 Let’s list them:

-- Less deals!
+- Fewer deals!
 If you simultaneously open many transactions, then this overloads the deposit and increases the risk of losses (some transactions may close automatically due to lack of money on the deposit, fixing the loss).
-You should have enough funds left on your account for the possibility of maneuver;
+You should have enough funds left on your account for the possibility of maneuver.

 - Limit the number of transactions.
 According to experts, one transaction (no matter how profitable it may seem to you) should not exceed 5% of the current deposit.
 In this case, the losses will be minimal.